SarahJNash/Basket-Challenge/README.md

 # Basket Test
 This solution provides only a portion of a complete application.
 It has the class libraries required to fill the spec and some tests that call them.

+i have treated the scenarios given in the challenge as integration test so nothing is mocked  and data is returned from the repository.
+All other tests have been mocked.

 I imagine that a UI would be produced that displays the products and then adds them one at a time to a basket.
 This means that products would be added to a basket by id.
 The system would then retrieve the data from a database making sure the user could never change a product.

  There would be a Basket.Data project that would get (perhaps even set) the data

+ product.id would be a guid in real life but for ease I have made it an int

 ## Assumptions